Youth Conservation Corps (YCC) Opportunities

 Check Out the 2026 YCC Participating Parks List!

 Apply now to the YCC program at a park near you.
 Note that unless otherwise specified by a park below, these are day programs, and participants will need to secure their own housing.
 Parks are unable to provide housing onsite.
 The list of participating parks is subject to change and will be updated as needed.
-Learn more about the YCC program to view eligbility requirements and consider applying.
-If you have questions, please reach out to the point of contacts below, or contact the national office for general questions.
+Learn more about the YCC program to view eligibility requirements and consider applying.
+If you have questions and need more information, please click on the respective park's name and reach out to the point of contacts below, or contact the national office for general questions.

-Additional guidelines: To submit an application, please email the point of contact for the park you are applying to with the following email address format: first name_last name@nps.gov.
+Additional guidelines: To submit an application, please email the point of contact for the park you are applying to with the completed form and follow this email address format: first name_last name@nps.gov.
 The contact form that appears when clicking on a name does not allow one to attach a file for security purposes.
+You can click on the park name to view more information about the YCC program at that site.
+If a park does not have a specific YCC program page, it will link to the park's homepage.

 Alaska Region